Eberhard Kolb

 Professor Eberhard Kolb (born 8 August 1933, Stuttgart) is a German historian, best known for his research of the German history of the nineteenth and twentieth centuries.

 Biography

 Eberhard Kolb studied at the universities of Tübingen and Bonn, and attained a doctorate 1960 at the University of Göttingen on the topic of the influence of workers' councils on German domestic politics.

 He wrote his habilitation in 1969, and one year later became a professor of modern history at the University of Würzburg.
 He served as a professor at the University of Cologne from 1979 until his retirement in 1998.
 In 1981 he spent a year as a visiting professor at the Hebrew University of Jerusalem.

-Professor Kolb has published outstanding books on Imperial Germany, the Weimar Republic, and the Third Reich.
-His learned summary of research on the Weimar Republic is mandatory reading for all students of modern German history.
-It has been frequently revised and reissued since its publication in 1984, and was translated into English in 1988.
+Professor Kolb has published books on Imperial Germany, the Weimar Republic, and the Third Reich.
+His summary of research on the Weimar Republic has been frequently revised and reissued since its publication in 1984, and was translated into English in 1988.